York and District Table Tennis Association

 2.1.3 The team requesting the re-arrangement must notify the Match Secretary of the postponement immediately.
 They must also notify the Match Secretary as soon as the new fixture date is known and not more than 14 days after the original fixture date.
 A £3.00 fine will be levied on clubs who play a match after the fixture list week without previously having notified the Match Secretary of the revised date.

 2.1.4 All Winter League matches due to be played before Christmas must be played on or before 31 December.
-All other Winter League matches will be played on or before the date specified in the handbook, which will normally be the Friday of the week following the last scheduled week of the second half of the season.
+All other Winter League matches will be played on or before the Friday of the week following the last scheduled week of fixtures.

 2.1.5 Unfulfilled matches will be referred to the Management Committee.
 If neither club is deemed to be at fault, the match may be declared void (0-0), or may instruct the match to be played, or a tribunal, made up of three Management Committee Members with no direct interest in the result may apportion the points available.

-2.1.6 Where one team fails to turn up, the other team will be responsible for submitting a blank scorecard to the Match Secretary within 48 hours asking for adjudication.
+2.1.6 Where one team fails to turn up, the other team will be responsible for informing the Match Secretary within 48 hours asking for adjudication.

 2.1.7 Where a club is deemed to be at fault for an unfulfilled fixture, they will be fined £5.00 (£10.00 if they fail to notify their opponents of the cancellation before the day of the fixture), and 3 points will be deducted from the team’s grand total.
 The tribunal will award an appropriate number of points to the non-offending team which pays due credit to the team and its playing results.